Memory in the Age of AI Agents: Dynamics: How Memory Operates and Evolves?

 \paragraph{Cluster-level Fusion} Adopting cluster-level fusion is essential for capturing cross-instance regularities as memory grows.
 Across clusters, PREMem~\citep{DBLP:journals/corr/PREMem} aligns new memory clusters with similar existing ones and applies fusion modes such as generalization and refinement to form higher-order reasoning units, substantially improving interpretability and reasoning depth.
+EverMemOS~\citep{hu2026evermemosselforganizingmemoryoperating} computes the similarity between a newly generated MemCell and the centroids of all MemScenes, and merges it into the MemScene that is sufficiently similar.
 Within a cluster, TiM~\citep{DBLP:journals/corr/abs-2311-08719} periodically invokes an LLM to examine memories that share the same hashing bucket and merges semantically redundant entries.
 CAM~\citep{liCAMConstructivistView2025} merges all nodes within the target cluster into a representative summary, yielding higher-level and consistent cross-sample representations.
 These methods reorganize the memory structure at a broader scale and mark an important step toward structured knowledge. \paragraph{Global Integration} This operation performs holistic consolidation to maintain global coherence and to distill system-level insights from accumulated experience.
 Compared with \Cref{ssec:summarization}, semantic summarization focuses on deriving a global summary from the existing context and can be viewed as the initial construction of the summary.
 In contrast, this paragraph emphasizes how new information is integrated into an existing summary as additional data arrives.
 For user factual memory, MOOM~\citep{chen2025moommaintenanceorganizationoptimization} constructs stable role profiles by integrating temporary role snapshots with historical traces using rule-based processing, embedding methods, and LLM-driven abstraction.
 For experiential memory, Matrix~\citep{DBLP:journals/corr/matrix} performs iterative optimization to combine execution trajectories and reflective insights with global memory, distilling task-agnostic principles that support reuse across scenarios.
 As single-step reasoning contexts and environmental feedback lengthen, methods like AgentFold~\citep{ye2025agentfold} and Context Folding~\citep{DBLP:journals/corr/abs-2510-12635} internalize the ability to compress working memory.
 In multi-step interactions, including web navigation, these methods automatically summarize and condense the global context after each step, supporting efficient and effective reasoning.
 Global integration consolidates high-level, structured knowledge from the complete history of experience, providing a reliable contextual foundation while improving generalization, reasoning accuracy, and personalized decision-making.

 \paragraph{Summary} Consolidation is the cognitive process of reorganizing fragmented short-term traces into coherent long-term schemas.
 It moves beyond simple storage to synthesize connections between isolated entries, forming a structured worldview.
 It enhances generalization and reduces storage redundancy.
 However, it risks information smoothing, where outlier events or unique exceptions are lost during the abstraction process, potentially reducing the agent's sensitivity to anomalies and specific events.